jialiliu/Ameho/README.md

 <h3 id="customize">Customization</h3>

-If you would like to make some changes to **Yabu no Naka**, especially the CSS styling, you can either create a new custom CSS file, or edit the original style.css directly.
+If you would like to make some changes to **Ameho**, especially the CSS styling, you can either create a new custom CSS file, or edit the original style.css directly.
 If you choose to create a new stylesheet, for example `custom.css`, you may link it to the page by adding the following line of code right below the `screen.css`:

     ...